kebaldwi/DNAC-TEMPLATES/LABS/LAB7-Advanced-Automation/README.md

     action 2.4 cli command "exit
 ```

-This code allows us to *clear the cdp table* and delete itself but leave the other EEM script on the switch for any moves adds and changes to the devices connected to the switch.
+This code allows us to *clear the CDP table* and delete itself but leave the other EEM script on the switch for any moves, adds, and changes to the devices connected to the switch.

 ## Step 2 - ***Building Stacks - Use Case***
-Previously within the Composite Templating Lab we introduced a methodology of automatically build a data stack and power stack configuration within the switch.
-When a new device or switch is built we may want to control which switch is Active and which switch is standby within the stack.
+Previously within the Composite Templating Lab, we introduced a methodology of automatically building a data stack and power stack configuration within the switch.
+When a new device or switch is built, we may want to control which switch is Active and standby within the stack.

 ### ***Examine Code***
-To that end the following configuration has been built previously:
+To that end, the following configuration has been built previously:

 ```
    ## 9300 Stack Power and Priority